Laura Lyman's Homepage

 Laura Lyman

-I am an applied mathematician at Stanford University who researches how uncertainty propagates through models in science and engineering.
-That means I study how imperfect knowledge of a model input affects what that model outputs, and I rigorously quantify which model outputs are possible or more likely to occur.
-I am fascinated by this work, and it uses a variety of tools from statistics, linear algebra, probability, and scientific computing.
+I research how uncertainty propagates through models in science and engineering.
+In other words, I study how imperfect knowledge of a model input affects what that model returns, and I rigorously quantify which model outputs are possible or more likely to occur.
+I am fascinated by this work, and it uses a variety of tools from statistics, probability, linear algebra, and scientific computing.

 Teaching